usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/In-Class-Materials/DITAP Facilitator Guide Module 5.md

    * **Materials Needed** (specific to activity):
      * Notetaking materials (digital or physical)
    * **Instructions**:
    * **Step 1: Watch the TEDx Talk (17 min)**
+     **Prompt (before watching):**
-       **Prompt (before watching)**: We invite you to watch a short TEDx talk that explores how major change can happen through small, repeatable habits.
-As you watch, **think about how this concept applies to digital acquisition in your agency.** What’s one tiny change you could lead that might snowball into something bigger?
+     We invite you to watch a short TEDx talk that explores how major change can happen through small, repeatable habits.
+     As you watch, **think about how this concept applies to digital acquisition in your agency.**
+     What’s one tiny change you could lead that might snowball into something bigger?

-     * **Step 2 : Guided Reflection (5 min)**
+   * **Step 2: Guided Reflection (5 min)**
      **Reflect on:**
      1. How do small changes lead to big results?
      2. What “tiny” changes could you start with?
      3. How can you build trust through early wins?

      Pause for participants to jot down one small change to try out.

-       Participants put their thoughts in a shared Google doc or similar, or each in their own notes if you’re lacking tech.
+     - Participants can put their thoughts in a shared Google doc (or similar), or each in their own notes if tech is limited.

-    * **Step 3: Optional Breakout Discussion (10-15 min)**
+   * **Step 3: Optional Breakout Discussion (10–15 min)**
-        3-4 people per group
+     Groups of 3–4 people discuss:
      1. One small change they’re considering
      2. What barriers they might face
      3. How they might build support or momentum

-     Encourage them to listen for overlaps or patterns.
+     Encourage participants to listen for overlaps or patterns.

-    * **Step 4: Share-Back & Close (5-10 min)**
+   * **Step 4: Share-Back & Close (5–10 min)**
-      One person from each group shares a key takeaway, especially any “tiny changes” that sparked ideas.
+     - One person from each group shares a key takeaway
+     - Highlight any “tiny changes” that sparked ideas

-    **Wrap up** with this message:

-  “Sustainable transformation in government doesn’t always start with a big, top-down initiative.
-Sometimes, it begins with a small, intentional action—something you can repeat, model, and build momentum around.”
+    **Wrap up** with this message: Sustainable transformation in government doesn’t always start with a big, top-down initiative.
+Sometimes, it begins with a small, intentional action, something you can repeat, model, and build momentum around.

 ---